DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 You **should not call `setState()`** in `componentWillUnmount()` because the component will never be re-rendered.
 Once a component instance is unmounted, it will never be mounted again.

-***
+---

 #### Rarely Used Lifecycle Methods

 The methods in this section correspond to uncommon use cases.
-They’re handy once in a while, but most of your components probably don’t need any of them. **You can see most of the methods below on** [**this lifecycle diagram**](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) **if you click the “Show less common lifecycles” checkbox at the top of it.**
+They’re handy once in a while, but most of your components probably don’t need any of them. **You can see most of the methods below on** [**this lifecycle diagram**](https:
+//projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) **if you click the “Show less common lifecycles” checkbox at the top of it.**

 #### `shouldComponentUpdate()`